rse-ops/gcp-flask-template/docs/_docs/getting-started/development.md

 By default, the database (sqlite) won't work on app engine because it's a read only file system.
-[Google Cloud Managed SQL](https://cloud.google.com/sql) is an option, however it's expensive (typically $55 a month) and so you might consider requesting [Stanford Managed SQL](https://uit.stanford.edu/service/sql) instead.
+[Google Cloud Managed SQL](https://cloud.google.com/sql) is an option, however it's expensive (typically $55 a month) and so you might consider checking if your institution can host a SQL database for you.
 You would then export the `FLASKAPP_DATABASE` in your local .env file for local testing and development (e.g., you would likely want to test/create the database before deployment):

 ```bash